tobiasw225/musicmatcher/docker/readme.md

 # Docker

 The recommended way to set up the system is through docker, since it enables easy crossplattform development.
 To make the installation process as easy as possible we created a build-script which downloads all necessary components.
-Make the file executable and run the script:
+Make the build-file executable and run the script:

 	$ sudo chmod +x docker/build.sh
 	$ sudo docker/build.sh

-Afterwards you can use docker-compose to load the docker-containers and it's content.

-## Docker-Compose

-If everything is installed you can build the project.
-Change into the main  directory and run:
+The script will download docker and docker-compose if you haven't installed it yet and afterwards build and run docker-compose.
+Make sure your computer has enough space.
+This will take some time.
+Remember to always start docker-compose from the main-folder (now musicmatcher).

-	$ docker-compose -f docker/docker-compose.yml build
+	$ rocker-compose -f docker/docker-compose.yml run

-This will install all needed dependecies in our project and set some environment variables.
-You thus can skip the sections on how to install audiveris and how to install without docker.
-To run the program, enter the following command.
-Make sure your computer has enough space (~1GB).

-To run all containers run:

-	$ docker-compose docker/docker-compose.yml up

 You can now access the web-page at your [localhost](http://localhost).